 Rowing is a sport held on the surface of the water, where athletes propel a boat using oars.
-Rowing as a sport was developed in 18th century London.
-There were races between professional watermen on the river Thames.
+Rowing as a sport was developed in 18th century London, starting with races between professional watermen on the river Thames.

 Rowing may be held indoors, like on artificial lakes; or outdoors on rivers, canals, and oceans.
-The members of each team vary on the boat class, there’s the one for individuals, such as the single scull, and ones for eight athletes called coxed eight.
+The number of members on each team vary depending on the boat class, there’s events for individuals, such as the single scull, up to events for eight athletes called coxed eight.

 - Sculling Rowing — a form of rowing, in which a person uses oars, one in each hand, to propel a single or double scull rowing boat.